lastmjs/zwitterion/README.md

 ### Rust

+Rust is a low-level language focused on performance, reliability, and productivity.
+Learn more [here](https://www.rust-lang.org).

 Rust support is currently very basic (i.e. no [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen) support).
 You must have Rust installed on your machine.
 You can find instructions for installing Rust [here](https://www.rust-lang.org/tools/install).
 It is a goal of Zwitterion to automatically install a local version of the necessary Rust tooling when Zwitterion is installed, but that is currently a work in progress.

 Importing Rust is nearly identical to importing JavaScript or TypeScript.
 The key difference is that the default export of your entry Rust module is a function that returns a promise.
 This function takes as its one parameter an object containing imports to the Rust module.
 You can import Rust from JavaScript or TypeScript files like this: